hbctraining/scRNA-seq_online/lessons/seurat_cheatsheet.md

 ## [1] "counts" "data"
 ```

-In this object we can see that we do not have the scaled.data layer currently.
+In this object we can see that we do not have the scale.data layer currently.
 So if we run `ScaleData()` we will be able to access this layer/matrix.

 ```r
 seurat_integrated <- ScaleData(seurat_integrated)